fbpx

 Graph of top universities who can monetize

-Other than these five, there are many other universities having 1000+ patents in their portfolio, which indicate that there is a lot of research going on.
+Other than these five, there are many other universities having 1000+ patents in their portfolio, which indicates that there is a lot of research going on.
 Given that universities indulge in quality research – at least comparatively – their patents must generate revenue for them, which is not the case currently.

 Also Read: Top Universities Researching in the Nano Photovoltaic Cell